python-sprints/playground-zurich/general-contributing-guide.md

 ## PR conventions

-> ⚠️ Note: these conventions varies from project to project.
+> ⚠️ Note: these conventions vary from project to project.
 Please check the contributing guidelines of the project you want to contribute to.

 When submitting a PR, please add one of the following prefixes depending on the topic you are addressing: